You banked on a bigger tummy, but you were probably hoping to avoid the thicker ankles and plump toes that signal you’re in your third trimester.

 Your best option is a registered massage therapist or registered reflexologist who has training in prenatal massage.
 They’ll be familiar with what’s safe, as well as what will feel best for your tired feet and legs.

-In short: Avoid the corners of your pinky toes and hollows on the inside and outside areas just below your ankle bones.
-Also, find a comfortable position to recline during the massage, but avoid lying flat on your back.
+In short: Avoid any areas that may cause pain.
+Also, find a comfortable position to recline in during the massage, but avoid lying flat on your back.

 If at any point you start feeling discomfort, cramping, or other issues during a massage, go ahead and stop.